klochowicz/cxx/book/src/binding/option.md

 ### Restrictions:

 Option<T> only supports pointer-sized references and Box-es; that is, no fat pointers like &str (though &String is supported) or Box<[u8]>.
-On the C++ side, Option<&T> becomes rust::Option<const T*> (and similar for mutable references), but the pointer is guaranteed to be non-null if the Option has a value.
-Also, you can only pass Options themselves by value.
-&Option<T> is not allowed.
+Also, you can only pass Options themselves by value. &Option<T> is not allowed.

 ## Example